OlympusDAO/olympus-docs/docs/overview/07_cross-chain.md

 ## Overview

-The OHM token is available cross-chain!
-Olympus uses bridge infrastructure to send and receive native OHM on supported chains.
-Whereas most bridge architectures create a wrapped representation of a token, Olympus takes a different approach: OHM is burned or locked on the source chain, and minted or released on the destination chain.
-The resulting OHM is native to that chain which makes it composable with every dApp.

-Olympus currently uses two bridge paths:

-- EVM chains use a LayerZero bridge with mint/burn accounting.
-- Solana uses Chainlink CCIP through `CCIPCrossChainBridge`, the user-facing bridge contract, and CCIP token pools such as `CCIPLockReleaseTokenPool`.
+The OHM token is available cross-chain.
+Olympus moves **native OHM** between supported chains rather than minting wrapped representations, so the OHM you receive on any chain is composable with every dApp there.

+Two bridge lanes handle the movement:

+- **EVM chains** use a [LayerZero](https://layerzero.network/) V2 bridge with **burn-and-mint** accounting.
+OHM is burned on the source chain and an equal amount of native OHM is minted on the destination chain.
+- **Solana** uses Chainlink CCIP.
+Canonical OHM is **locked or released** on Ethereum, while native OHM is **minted or burned** on Solana.

+Ethereum is the **canonical chain** for OHM: it is the only place where net-new protocol OHM can be minted.
+Bridge minting on any other chain only mirrors OHM that was burned or locked elsewhere, so **bridging never changes the total supply of OHM**.
+There are no wrapped tokens anywhere in the design.

-The EVM bridge was rebuilt with a security-hardened, multi-contract LayerZero V2 design.
-For details on the new contracts, rate limits, and safety guardrails, see the [LayerZero Bridge Security Upgrade](./10_layerzero-bridge-upgrade.md) page.
+The EVM bridge was rebuilt on a security-hardened LayerZero V2 design and independently audited.
+For the full per-lane architecture, guardrails, rate limits, and contract roles, see the [Cross-Chain Bridge: Technical Details](./08_bridge-technical-details.md) page.

 ## How to bridge